-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 The powers of the directors do not cease; they maintain certain statutory duties, among others, but they no longer have authority to exercise their ordinary business management functions.

-Any creditor or interested party may, by court application, challenge the appointment or any act of a receiver; and the creditors of the debtor maintain all legal enforcement rights afforded to them by law and any document in respect of any debt due by the debtor.
+Any creditor or interested party may, by court application, challenge the appointment or any act of a receiver manager; and the creditors of the debtor maintain all legal enforcement rights afforded to them by law and any document in respect of any debt due by the debtor.

-Examinership: Applying for examinership results in a moratorium during which, under the protection of the court, an examiner assesses the viability of the business and compiles a restructuring plan which must be approved by the majority (in value) of members (or class of members) and creditors (or class of creditors) before being confirmed by the court.
+Examinership: Applying for examinership results in a moratorium during which, under the protection of the court, an examiner assesses the viability of the business of the debtor and compiles a restructuring plan which must be approved by the majority (in value) of members (or class of members) and creditors (or class of creditors) before being confirmed by the court.
 Confirmation of the restructuring proposal by the court will allow the debtor to continue as a going concern and avoid liquidation and receivership.

-However, to date, the examinership tool has primarily been used abusively in an effort to block the appointment of a receiver; no company has achieved an unchallenged or final order appointing an examiner.
+However, to date, the examinership tool has primarily been used abusively in an effort to block the appointment of a receiver; no company has achieved an unchallenged or final order appointing an examiner since the introduction of examinership in Cyprus in 2015.

 4.2 How, by whom and on what grounds are insolvency proceedings initiated?
 Can the instigating party (or any other parties) select the identity of the relevant insolvency officeholder?